Filtered deformations of elliptic algebras: Filtered deformations from del Pezzo surfaces

+and thus $\mu_Q(B_n)<\mu_Q(B_{n'})$.
+We thus obtain an infinite sequence of strictly increasing slopes bounded by $\mu_Q(M)$, but since the denominators are bounded by $\rank(M)$, this is impossible. \end{proof}

+\begin{rem} If $M$ is only assumed to be $\mu_Q$-semistable, an analogous argument shows that either $M$ is still $nQ+D$-stable for $n\gg 0$ or $B_n$ eventually stabilizes, and thus by induction the corresponding Harder-Narasimhan filtration of $M$ eventually stabilizes. \end{rem}

 \begin{prop} Let $R$ be a discrete valuation ring with residue field $k$ and field of fractions $K$, and let $X_R$ be a noncommutative del Pezzo surface over $R$.
-An exceptional torsion-free sheaf on either fiber of $X_R$ extends to a sheaf which is exceptional on the other fiber. \end{prop}
+An exceptional torsion-free sheaf on either fiber of $X_R$ extends to a torsion-free sheaf which is exceptional on the other fiber. \end{prop}

 \begin{proof} An exceptional sheaf $E_k$ on $X_k$ is simple, so induces a point of the moduli space of simple sheaves.
+(It is shown in \cite[Cor.
+11.3]{noncomm2} that this moduli problem is represented by an algebraic space, with Prop.
+11.1 op.~cit. implying that the obstruction theory is as expected.)
 Since $\Ext^2(E_k,E_k)=0$, that algebraic space is formally smooth (and thus smooth) at $E_k$, so that the point corresponding to $E_k$ extends to $R$.
-Since $\gcd(c_1(E)\cdot Q,\rank(E))=1$, there is a universal family, and thus this point corresponds to a simple sheaf $E_R$, which has exceptional generic fiber by semicontinuity of $\Ext^i$.
+Since $\gcd(c_1(E)\cdot Q,\rank(E))=\gcd(\deg(E|_Q),\rank(E|_Q))=1$, there is a universal family.
+(The moduli stack of simple sheaves is a $\G_m$-gerbe over the moduli space of simple sheaves, so that the obstruction to the existence of a universal family is a class in the Brauer group.
+For any sufficiently ample $D$, this class is represented by the Azumaya algebra $\End(\Hom(\sO_X(-D),E))$, and the $\gcd$ condition ensures that the degrees of those Azumaya algebras generate $\Z$, so the obstruction is trivial.)
+Thus this point corresponds to a simple sheaf $E_R$, which has exceptional generic fiber by semicontinuity of $\Ext^i$.